Robotics & Technology

 The Zeno Walkway detects and collects pressure data as you walk upon it, identifying walking difficulties that need to be addressed in therapy.
 The data shows details about your step length and symmetry, foot placement, walking speed, and balance.
 The walkway takes more than 100 measurements per second and can be used with or without an assistive device, like a walker or cane.

 By providing information about the quality and efficiency of your movements, the Zeno Walkway can be a beneficial training tool for walking performance.
-It also captures your movements on video so that you can see what you’ve accomplished from your initial evaluation to your discharge from the hospital.
+It also captures your movements on video so that you can see what you’ve accomplished throughout your outpatient rehabilitation.